NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 # Flow 1: Plannings information (tests and persons)

 Flow 1 is used to provide a test planning system with information on tests to be planned and the students/candidates that have to perform those tests.
 Usually a Student Information System (SIS) provides this information to a Test Planning System (TPS).
 The TPS uses this information to plan testmoments for tests, assign the required Test Execution System (TES) and test within that TES.
 Students are assigned to the test moments based on the logic and workflow of the TPS.
+It is also possible to assign employees (or staff members) to the test to be planned (planbare toets).

 We distinguish two flows that can be used to plan tests:

 - Structured (SIS is in the lead on which tests have to be performed within a certain period and which students have to perform those tests)
 - Ad-hoc (TPS is in the lead to create test moments)

-Besides these two flows there is also a flow for additional supporting information on students and their education enrollments.
+Besides these two flows there is also a flow for additional supporting information on students and staff members and their education enrollments.
 This flow is optional since not all test planning and test execution software requires the additional information.

 ## flow 1a : Structured

-The SIS has information on tests students have to perform within a certain period (e.g. based on a course, or testing has to be done within a certain year or semester).
+The SIS has information on tests s have to perform within a certain period (e.g. based on a course, or testing has to be done within a certain year or semester).
 The SIS has to assign each test that has to be planned by a TPS to that TPS.

 A test can be created on many aggregation levels by the SIS.
 E.g.:
 - All students that have to be tested for dutch language level 3 on listening, speaking and writing during a semester